Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Dynamical Behavior

 To estimate the steady-state value of $\bar{R}$, we take the late-time average of the disorder-averaged Holevo rate

-In the extreme limit $T_1\to\infty$ this quantity converges to the true steady-state value of $\bar{R}(L,l,h,t)$.
-Thanks to the short time-scale of transient dynamics in the evolution of $\bar{R}$ the above quantity also closely approximates the steady state value for finite $T_0$, $T_1$ \footnote{We take $T_0 = T_1/8$ for all cases.}.
-The steady-state Holevo rate $\bar{R}_{SS}$ varies between near-zero in the ergodic regime, to near-unity in the fully localized regime; indicating that it may be used to characterise the transition.
-To see this, in Figs.~\ref{fig:fig1}(d)-(f), we plot $\bar{R}_{SS}$ as a function of disorder strength $h$ for various message sizes $l$ in a chain of size $L=12$ for the three chosen environment states, respectively.
+In the extreme limit $T_1\to\infty$ this quantity converges to the true steady-state value of $\bar{R}$.
+Thanks to the short time-scale of transient dynamics in the evolution of $\bar{R}$ the above quantity also closely approximates this value for finite $T_0$, $T_1$ \footnote{We take $T_0 = T_1/8$ for all cases.}, at least to an extent which makes it possible to distinguish ergodic and localized regimes.
+This time-averaged Holevo rate $\bar{R}_{SS}$ varies between near-zero in the ergodic regime, to near-unity in the fully localized regime; successfully distinguishing regimes.
+To show this more clearly, in Figs.~\ref{fig:fig1}(d)-(f), we plot $\bar{R}_{SS}$ as a function of disorder strength $h$ for various message sizes $l$ in a chain of size $L=16$ for the three chosen environment states, respectively.
 As the figures show, $\bar{R}_{SS}$ varies from low to high values as we increase $h$, saturating towards unity.

+Finally, this behavior indicates that the Holevo quantity may exhibit scaling across the MBLT.
+As the nature of the transition is still under debate, the potential ability of the information-theoretic Holevo quantity to investigate it from the perspective of memory is of great importance.
+The scaling analysis of the following section addresses this possibility.